ultimab/automation-class/3DataModels/README.md

-id - unique identifyer for the specific VPN service node - node that the VPN will be configured on remote_net - remote network VPN provides access to local_net - 'local' network to be hosted off of the SRX ike_settings - IPSec phase 1 settings to be used ipsec_settings - IPSec phase 2 settings to be used
+id - unique identifyer for the specific VPN service node - node that the VPN will be configured on remote_nets - list of remote networks VPN provides access to local_net - 'local' network to be hosted off of the SRX ike_settings - IPSec phase 1 settings to be used ipsec_settings - IPSec phase 2 settings to be used